Board of Directors

 Composition and diversity of the Board of Directors

 All members of the Board are elected by the Annual General Meeting.
 There is no specific order for the appointment of Board members in the articles of association.
 According to the articles of association, the Board comprises at least three and at most nine members, who do not have deputies.
 Members are elected for a term of office which starts at the close of the general meeting at which they were elected and ends at the close of the AGM following their election.
 The Board elects a Chairman and a Vice Chairman from among its members.

 The Shareholders’ Nomination Board makes the proposals on the Board composition and remuneration to the AGM.
 The Shareholders’ Nomination Board’s proposals are typically published as a separate stock exchange release and included in the notice to the Annual General Meeting.

 The company values that its Board members’ have diverse backgrounds taking into account the competencies that are relevant for CapMan’s business, such as know-how of the financial sector.
 The aim is that the Board consists of representatives of both genders

 Independence of the Board members

 The majority of the Board members must be independent of the company.
 At least two of such Board members must also be independent of the company’s significant shareholders.

-The Board has in its organizing meeting on 11 March 2020 assessed its members’ independence of the company and of its significant shareholders.
-Catarina Fagerholm, Eero Heliövaara, Mammu Kaario, Peter Ramsay and Andreas Tallberg are independent of both the company and its significant shareholders.
-Olli Liitola is independent of the significant shareholders but non-independent of the company due to his employment with a group company within the past three years.
-Johan Hammarén as a member of the Board is non-independent of Silvertärnan Ab, a significant shareholder of the company, and non-independent of the company due to his employment with a group company within the past three years.
+The Board has in its organizing meeting on 15 March 2023 assessed its members’ independence of the company and of its significant shareholders.
+Johan Bygge, Catarina Fagerholm, Mammu Kaario and Olli Liitola are independent of both the company and its significant shareholders.
+Joakim Frimodig is non-independent of the company due to his CEO position in the company during the past 3 years.
+Joakim Frimodig and Johan Hammarén are non-independent of the company’s significant shareholder due to their memberships in the Board of Directors of Silvertärnan Ab, which is a significant shareholder in the company.

 Duties and responsibilities